Jan-3007/DSP_lab/README.md

 3. set J4 = 1-2
 4. set J1 closed
 5. plug the board into your PC by using USB CN2
-6. check COM Port in Device Manager
+6. check COM Port of the device "USBVCOM" in Device Manager
     - if not present, run "USBVCOM Driver Installer.msi" from "FM4S6E2GMKitSetup_RevSB"
 7. Run USBDirect, select MB9AF312K, the correct COM port and find "mb9af31xk_cmsis_dap_v25.srec" in "downloads/MB9AF312K_FW/"
 8. click "Full Operation" (note: when reset required, unplug and replug USB and quickly press OK)